Sahel Region, Burkina Faso - Things to Do in Sahel Region

 Top Things to Do in Sahel Region

-Booking Tip: Arrange visits through local cultural associations or guides who have established relationships with communities.
-Expect to pay $20-40 per day including meals.
-Best experienced during dry season when communities are more settled.
+Booking Tip: Arrange visits through local guides in Dori, expect to pay 15,000-25,000 CFA francs per day including guide and transport.
+Best visited during dry season (November-March) when communities are more settled.

 Desert Landscape Photography